GOUDHURST PARISH COUNCIL

 287/13 CCTV Camera.
 It was noted thatone of the cameras in central Goudhurst has been damaged in recent storms.
 Mr Rolington has asked the manufacturer to check and advice on the cost of repairs.
 The Clerk will alert our Insurance Company.

 288/13 Car Parking at Balcombes Hill Car Park.
 Members noted that a car had been left covered by a protective sheet at Balcombes Hill Car Park for several weeks.
 The Clerk will check on whether it has road tax and insurance through PCSO Krissy Howlett.

 The Chairman of the War Memorial Committee reported:

-218/13 Fund Raising for the refurbishment of the Goudhurst War Memorial.
-It was noted that more than £1,000.00 had been received already towards the refurbishment fund.
-A fundraising campaign will be launched in early December well after the Poppy Appeal.
+290/13 Fund raising.
+It was noted that more than £3,500.00 had already been received towards the refurbishment fund.
+A fundraising campaign will be launched in late January 2014.
 It was agreed that it needs to be explained clearly to the public why donations are being processed through Goudhurst Parish Council.

 It was resolved to note the following Decisions from TWBC and agree the Representations:

 13/02981 3 Clay Cottages Clayhill Goudhurst